 An event dedicated to celebrating local veterans, recognizing the sacrifices they have made, and discussing the ways in which the community can better support veterans’ transitions into civilian life.
-With approximately 1,300 homeless veterans in the tristate area and nearly 5,000 local veterans who are unemployed and struggling to find work, Our Serve supports Easterseals programs, including veteran services that provide emergency, employment, and education support to our brave men and women.
+With approximately 1,300 homeless veterans in the tristate area and nearly 5,000 local veterans who are unemployed and struggling to find work, supporting local veterans is our duty.
+Our Serve benefits Easterseals programs, including veteran services, which promotes success by providing our brave men and women with emergency services, employment guidance and networking, and education resources.

-Danny was a Distinguished Military Graduate from Florida State University in 1973, where he earned a BS Degree in Management.
-In 1985, Danny earned his Master’s Degree in Higher Education from the University of Florida, while assigned as an Assistant Professor of Military Science in the ROTC Department.
-His military career also included combat duty on two occasions – Panama 1989 and Somalia 1993.
-His Somalia experience was the basis for the book and movie Black Hawk Down.
+Danny was a Distinguished Military Graduate from Florida State University, earned his Master’s Degree in Higher Education from the University of Florida, while assigned as an Assistant Professor of Military Science in the ROTC Department.
+His military career also included combat duty and his experience in Somalia was the basis for the book and movie Black Hawk Down.
 Hear Colonel McKnight’s inspiring story and his perspective on the unparalleled commitment and leadership required to be successful when executing operations in the most difficult and severe situations.

 To learn about sponsorship opportunities for this inspiring event, contact Events Manager Erica Busch